dlawregiets/btsync_status/README.md

 btsync_status
 =============

-Command line python script for monitoring your BitTorrent Sync server status.
+Command line python script for monitoring your BitTorrent Sync status.

 ## What
-This python script uses the webui for btsync to output the sync status of folders to a terminal.
+This python script uses the webui for btsync to output the sync status of folders to your terminal.

 ## How